Mitchell Hall (Randolph Hall Replacement)

 Randolph Hall is located in the heart of the North Academic District and is Virginia Tech's largest College of Engineering building.
 It houses multiple College of Engineering departments that serve more than 2,300 undergraduate majors, 500 graduate students, and award more than 650 degrees each year.

 Randolph Hall was constructed in two phases between 1952 and 1959.
-The existing 166,000 gross-square-foot, 67 year-old building requires updating to help advance the university's Beyond Boundaries academic and research missions, enhance the future tech talent pipeline, sustain existing College of Engineering enrollment, meet new building code and accessibility requirements, include top-notch sustainability features, and modernize building systems.
+The existing 166,000 gross-square-foot, the 67-year-old building requires updating to help advance the university's Beyond Boundaries academic and research missions, enhance the future tech talent pipeline, sustain existing College of Engineering enrollment, meet new building code and accessibility requirements, including top-notch sustainability features, and modernize building systems.

 A capital project request was submitted to demolish the existing building and within the building's existing footprint, replace it with a new and expanded 284,000 gross-square-foot facility containing the highest-quality academic and research space to support the needs of students and faculty.
 The new facility is slated to add over 70 percent more gross square feet in the same footprint.

 Per approval of the Virginia Tech Board of Visitors, the new building replacing Randolph Hall will be known as Wendy and Norris E. Mitchell ’58 Hall.

 Norris Mitchell ’58 and his wife, Wendy, have committed $35 million to the Virginia Tech College of Engineering.
 The gift will go toward construction as well as activities and programming for a showcase building for the college, which will replace the more than 60-year-old Randolph Hall.